srishti-R/SibWars/README.md

 # SibWars
 This app was designed by me to resolve a bone of contention between me and my sibling.
-Basically uses **nested layouts and reading, writing and erasing data from SharedPreferences.**
+Basically uses **nested layouts, reading, writing and erasing data from SharedPreferences and designed requisite vector graphics using Inkscape.**

 Reference Images for the app-->